jdsteinbach/jdsteinbach.github.io/posts/2014-11-14-holy-grail-css-animation.md

 This is a tricky one.
 Basically I&#8217;m asking CSS to transition between `height: 0;` and `height: auto;`.
 But it currently can&#8217;t.

-If all my elements were a fixed height, I could easily transition betweeen `` and that height, but I want a technique that works without fixing the element&#8217;s height in advance.
+If all my elements were a fixed height, I could easily transition betweeen `height: 0` and that height, but I want a technique that works without fixing the element&#8217;s height in advance.

 ## Maintains proper easing and timing